Emerging Museum Professionals

-If you are interested in starting a local or regional EMP group, and there is not one active already, here are a few things to consider:
+If you are interested in starting an EMP group, and there is not one active already, here are a few things to consider:

 - Identify the need.
 Is there a need for an EMP group in your city or region?
-Having an EMP group is only as good as the sustained activity it engages in the local community.
+Having an EMP group is only as good as the sustained activity it engages.
 Start by reaching out to a handful of local colleagues, invite them to a happy hour or coffee house and talk about issues.
 Would an EMP group help address these issues?
-If so, maybe this is the beginning of your group.

-- Identify the leaders.
-The success of your local EMP group cannot rest on your shoulders alone.
-Plus, people come and go, take new jobs, move to another city.
-Are there other EMPs who will serve with you as a “leadership team”?
-Start with two or three other colleagues who will commit to planning your group from the start and taking turns to make programs and activities happen.
+- Identify leaders.
+The success of your local EMP group can’t rest on your shoulders alone.
+People come and go, take new jobs, move to another city.
+Start with two or three other colleagues who will commit to planning your group from the start.

 - Start small, be consistent, be patient.
 Start your EMP group with some small, easy-to-manage activities, like a happy hour or informal visit to a museum.
 Offer these programs on a regular basis and see how things go.
 Don’t be discouraged if only a few people show up at first.
 Encourage those who do show up to invite a colleague next time.

 - Connect.
 The purpose behind starting an EMP group is to connect with local colleagues, including emerging, mid-career and senior-level professionals.
-Connecting with local museum colleagues can be as easy as a thoughtful, purposeful email or phone call and can help you build momentum for and participation in your EMP group.
-Reach out to a local colleague.
+Connecting with local museum colleagues can help you build momentum for and participation in your EMP group.
 Let them know of your plans and ask them if they might help connect you with others in your area.
-If you need help finding a local colleague, please let us know and we will try to help.